Code-Institute-Submissions/inventory-manager-mp3/README.md

 Found name="action" code in the button.
 Once removed database entries were correct.

 **Problem-**
-File static/assets/mail/jqBootstrapValidation.js exists in gitpod as a 'hangover' from bootstrap themes (all bbotstrap themes removed after realising not allowed for project) when I removed all the code.
+File static/assets/mail/jqBootstrapValidation.js exists in gitpod as a 'hangover' from bootstrap themes (all bootstrap themes removed after realising not allowed for project) when I removed all the code.
 Unable to remove.
 Message 'warning: could not open directory 'static/assets/mail/': No such file or directory'
 **Fix-**
 Removed via Github and deployed to Heroku.